 Visit the Madison Information Station

 The Madison Information Station dates from 1929-30 and is a National Historic Landmark.
 Located at Madison Junction in the Madison Picnic Area, it is built from wood and stone materials.
 In previous years, this building has been used as a museum, has housed the Arts Yellowstone program, and has sat empty and abandoned.
-It began its new life as an information station and Yellowstone Association bookstore during the summer of 1995.
+It began its new life as an information station and Yellowstone Forever bookstore during the summer of 1995.
 The station contains only touch-table exhibits at present, but plans are underway to design and install orientation panels.
 A commemorative plaque outside honors Stephen T. Mather.

 Explore Artists Paintpots

 Artists Paintpots is a small but lovely thermal area just south of Norris Junction.
 A one-mile round trip trail takes visitors to colorful hot springs, two large mudpots, and through a section of forest burned in 1988.
 Adjacent to this area are three other off-trail, backcountry thermal areas: Sylvan Springs, Gibbon Hill Geyser Basin, and Geyser Creek Thermal area.
 These areas are fragile, dangerous, and difficult to get to; travel without knowledgeable personnel is discouraged.

 This 84-foot (26-meter) waterfall tumbles over remnants of the Yellowstone Caldera rim.
 The rock wall on the opposite side of the road from the waterfall is the inner rim of the caldera.

 This small, nearly dormant basin lies at the top of a very steep one-mile trail.
 Thermos-bottle shaped geyser cones are remnants of a much more active time.